GeekInTheNorth/GeekInTheNorth.github.io/_posts/2018-09-29-unit-testing-episerver.md

 ---
 layout: post
-title: "Unit Testing EPiServer CMS 11"
+title: "Unit Testing Optimizely CMS 11"
-description: "A solution for Unit Testing Custom Criterion for visitor groups in EPiServer CMS 11."
+description: "A solution for Unit Testing Custom Criterion for visitor groups in Optimizely CMS 11."
 permalink: "/article/unit_testing_episerver"
 category:
   - Development
   - Optimizely
 ---

-# Unit Testing EPiServer CMS 11
+# Unit Testing Optimizely CMS 11

 Published: 29th September 2018

 ## The Requirement

-I needed to implement a new visitor group criterion for an EPiServer CMS website.
+I needed to implement a new visitor group criterion for an Optimizely CMS website.
 As part of this work I was introducing unit testing into the project and wanted to make sure that all of my new classes were unit tested.

 ## The First Issue